-You should be starting with a niche product (download our free chapter: MAKING PRODUCTS THAT PROFIT to learn the steps to take your existing products from basic to exclusive with just a few small adjustments).
+You should be starting with a niche product (download the free chapter: MAKING PRODUCTS THAT PROFIT to learn the steps to make your handmade products more profitable and more likely to stand out in an online market or at a craft show).
 Then you can reinforce their selling features through various components.

 Your actual products may just require small changes to offer something unique.
 Let’s imagine you knit hats and sell them online and at craft fairs.
-Check out how a few small details can take a handmade hat from basic to one that stands out and makes you want it.
+Check out how a few small details can take a handmade hat from basic to one that stands out and makes you feel like you need it.

 Before: You don’t really have any.
-You make what you feel like based on the patterns you find and what seems to be trendy among other handmade hat vendors.
+You make what you feel like based on the patterns you find, yarn colors that catch your eye and what seems to be trendy among other handmade hat vendors.